Phone: (408) 945-3000

 - We respond to all complaints of discharges (flows to the storm drains) from businesses and residents or illegal dumping.
 The complaints may range from a leaking vehicle or pool water discharge, to illegal dumping of hazardous waste.

-- When violations occur, we provide education on stormwater protection and also requires the responsible party to clean up the discharge.
+- When violations occur, we provide education on stormwater protection and also need the responsible party to clean up the discharge.
 We also issue enforcement actions.
 Uncorrected or serious violations will result in enforcement and may include fines.

 Best Practices and Educational Materials